akamai/datastream-sdk/README.md

     ```json
     {
         "aggregation-interval": 300,
+        "custom-functions": [
+            "get_status_code_level_hit_counts",
+            "get_traffic_volume",
             [...]
+        ]
+        [...]
         "bytes": [
             "max",
-            "sum",
-            "count"
+            "sum"
         ],
         [...]
-        "custom-functions": [
+        "city": [
-            "get_status_code_level_hit_counts",
-            "get_traffic_volume",
+            "unique_counts"
+        ],
         [...]
-        ]
     }
     ```

     </details>
-2. function are triggerred to generate output for these selected aggregate functions for the input files.
+2. function are triggerred to generate output for the above selected aggregate functions for the input files.
 3. `"aggregation-interval"`, specifies the time in secs to aggregate the data based on the `Request Time`.
     - Setting this to `-1` disables time based aggregation.
-4. Sample File is stored in: `configs/provision.json`
+4. Sample File is stored in: [configs/provision.json](configs/provision.json)
     - This needs to be updated with the stream specific file.
 5. This file can be manually edited or generated using the steps mentioned [here](docs/config-setup-provision.md)